Updated: Jun 26

 X - THE BUBBLE NEBULA (NGC 7635)

 Also in the constellation of Cassiopeia is the colorful Bubble Nebula.
-It is not a large target, but it has a very unique feel and will look good in most photos.
+It is not a large target, but it is surrounded by a lot of gas and makes for a fantastic photograph.

 XI - THE IRIS NEBULA (NGC 7023)